gzhang33/Christmas-tree/docs/stories/2-1-theme-config.md

-# Story 2.1: Theme & Asset Configuration

-Status: done

-**Note (2025-12-02):** The current implementation provides a **color selection feature** for tree particles, not a full theme system.
-The naming "theme" in this story is historical and may be misleading.
-The actual feature allows users to select a color for the Christmas tree particles, with preset color options and a custom color picker.

-## Story

-As a Developer,
-I want to centralize theme and asset configuration, so that the application uses the correct "Midnight Magic" colors and textures.

-**Implementation Reality:** This story was implemented as a color selection system (`treeColor` in store) rather than a full theme system.
-The color selection is managed through:
-- Global store (`useStore`) with `treeColor` state
-- Preset color options in `src/config/colors.ts`
-- Custom color picker in Controls UI
-- Dynamic color variant generation in TreeParticles component

-## Acceptance Criteria

-1. `src/config` directory is created and populated.
 2. `src/config/theme.ts` exports "Midnight Magic" palette constants matching UX Spec.
 3. `src/config/assets.ts` defines paths for particle textures and photo placeholders.
 4. `TreeParticles` component is updated to consume color values from `useStore` (initialized from config) instead of hardcoded values.